Ruaso/ICS-PP-reference/README.md

 1. Choosing a topic for your team
 2. What is the goal of your project
-3. What is the framework for your code
+3. What is the framework of your code
 4. Making up a demo for your project
 5. The possible improvements